 4. [Conditional] If UE is to be notified and it is in IDLE state, the network will trigger service request, and page the UE.

-5. If the UE needs to be notified, SMF carries the 5GC information (e.g. QoS sustainability analytics by NWDAF, QoS monitoring result by UPF) for the UE in the PDU Session Modification Command.
+5. If the UE needs to be notified, SMF carries the 5GC information received from step 2a (i.e. AF Session/PDU Session specific information) or step 2b_2 (i.e. non-AF Session/PDU Session specific information) for the UE in the PDU Session Modification Command.
 As an example, in case of a QoS change prediction notification which is specific for a PDU Session, the SMF may send to the UE a PDU SESSION MODIFICATION COMMAND with an additional flag "predicted" indicating a potential change to the PDU Session which may happen in the immediate future.
 The information in this message may include (e.g. for a GBR flow) the information that the GBR could not be fulfilled in the near future and the information on the QoS that is predicted to be fulfilled.
 Other information can include an indication of the likelihood of the change to happen and time-related information of when the change is expected to happen.
 This message can trigger potential AI/ML operation or adaptation in the UE and in the application close to the UE if the UE can use this message to trigger the application.
 The flag "predicted" allows UE to know this is for the moment "just a prediction" and actual modification may happen in the future.

 6. UE responds with a PDU SESSION MODIFICATION COMPLETE to confirm the reception of the above message.